Stratechmedia ApS · Publisher Intelligence Report · May 2026

 This is a defensible choice — and one that many peers in the UK, US and elsewhere have also made.
 It is legally sound.
 It is the only credible negotiating position against companies that have built billion-dollar industries on others' content without asking permission, without paying, and without citing the source.
 The question this report asks is not whether blocking is wrong, but whether it is sufficient.

-But their content is not disappearing from AI responses.
+Because the content is not disappearing from AI responses.
 It is being replaced.

 This is a transfer of authority that was not voted on.